 When you’re in doubt or worried about disinformation from the higher reaches of government, always focus on the science.
 “Trust the scientists who are reviewing these studies, talking about these studies, and publicizing these studies,” Vasan says.
 “We’re guided by the right data.
 We’re not guided by power and political gains and by votes.”

-Depending on your circumstances, you may not have access to the vaccine right away.
+ASAP!
+Depending on your circumstances, you may not have access to the vaccine yet.
+Check your state’s health department website for availability.
 “If it becomes available to you,” Safdar says, “that’s an opportunity you should avail yourself of.”
 Make a plan to rally friends or family members (who have it available to them as well) to go with you — while practicing social distancing, of course.

 And although we don’t know the specifics on a COVID-19 vaccine yet, keep in mind that you won’t have an immediate level of immunity.
 “Vaccines have timing issues in the sense that it does take a couple of weeks for the antibodies to build up,” Safdar explains.